 - Offer summer school

 SBEF believes that great schools have long-lasting effects on students and the community.
-Our goal is to continue to elevate the quality of the public schools in our community.
+Our goal is to continue to elevate the quality of public schools in our community.